SettRaziel/ruby_visualization/README.md

 -v, --version  prints the current version of the project -m             process the file <filename> containing meta data -i <index>     shows the dataset at index, if index lies within
-               [1,2, ..., number of datasets]
--a, --all      prints all possible datasets of a dataseries with
-               a pause between the output of every dataset.
+               [1,2, ..., number of datasets], excludes -a, --all -a, --all      prints all possible datasets of a dataseries with a pause between the output of every dataset, excludes -i.
 ```

 ##Meta data format (in single line):